Béla Fleck and Abigail Washburn

 Ms. Tippett: Well, it could be.
-Well, you’ve done — yeah, you’ve done that.
+You’ve done — yeah, you’ve done that.
 And you discovered the banjo — you were captivated by Earl Scruggs.

-Mr. Fleck: Yeah.
-Earl Scruggs of “The Beverly Hillbillies” theme, which actually — people talk about a “come to God” moment, and for most banjo players of note in the bluegrass world, hearing Earl Scruggs is that moment.
-And there’s before and after.
+Mr. Fleck: Yeah, Earl Scruggs of “The Beverly Hillbillies” theme, which actually — people talk about a “come to God” moment, and for most banjo players of note in the bluegrass world, hearing Earl Scruggs is that moment.
+There’s before and after.

-Ms. Tippett: So tell us about that.
+Ms. Tippett: Tell us about that.
 What is that?
 What is it that happens in that moment?

-Ms. Tippett: Mm-hmm.
-You said something about real — I mean, you said this before that people talk about the banjo as though it’s not a real instrument, which then I guess gets at the question of how we define “real,” right?
-Well, first of all, I think it’s fascinating that neither one of you — you’re both, actually came from the North.
-Neither one of you grew up surrounded by banjo and bluegrass.
-So talk about that, about the reality.
-I mean, what is real?
+Ms. Tippett: You said something about real — I mean, you said this before: that people talk about the banjo as though it’s not a real instrument, which then I guess gets at the question of how we define “real,” right?

 Ms. Washburn: Well, my “come to God” moment in the folk music world was hearing an LP of Doc Watson singing and playing “Shady Grove.”
 Is this where you want me to bust into song?